Nürburgring, 2 May 1971

 - March 712M (Dieter Quester): Thanks to Dieter Quester's BMW connections, he was able to acquire BMW engines for a new March 712M in 1971 and was highly successful, winning at Monza in June and taking a further five second places that season.
 The car was sold to Freddy Link and became a test car for a planned Opel F2 engine.
 It was next seen when used as the basis of Kurt Bergmann's Kaimann F2 car, equipped with an Apfelbeck-developed 2-litre 16-valve Opel engine.
 The car was used with some success in Austrian hillclimbs, finishing second at Dobratsch in 1973, driven by Helmut Koinigg, but the engine failed in practice when it appeared for its one F2 race, at Hockenheim in April 1974.
 Kurt Rieder drove the car at the Salzburgring F2 race in June 1974, but failed to qualify.
 The car was sold by Bergmann to Fritz Enn, who fitted a Ford engine and sold it to somebody in Köln (Cologne).
 Subsequent history unknown.

 - Brabham BT30 (Hans-Joachim Stuck): To Eifelland Wohnwagenbau (Mayen, Germany) for Rolf Stommelen to race in F2 in 1970.
 Driven later in the season by Hermann Unold and Willi Deutsch.
 Retained for early 1971 and raced by Stommelen and Hans-Joachim Stuck.
-To Hansruedi Whittwer (Switzerland) and raced in German, Swiss, French and Italian hillclimbs in 1972, 1973 and 1974.
-Then put into storage and remained there until 2002 when the container was vandalised.
+To Hansruedi Wittwer (Diepoldsau, Switzerland) and raced in German, Swiss, French and Italian hillclimbs in 1972 and 1973.
+Wittwer then acquired a newer BT40, and the BT30 was sold to Janos Kiss (Lustenau, Austria), and raced in hillclimbs around central Europe between 1974 and 1977, mainly in Austria and Germany.
+The car was eventually put into storage, remaining there until 2002 when the container was vandalised.
 Sold to Rolf Gomeringer (Meßstetten, Germany), offered for sale by Coys at Essen 2002 and bought after the sale by Steve Worrad.
-To Simon Langman (Worthing, West Sussex) 2005.
+To Simon Langman (Worthing, West Sussex) 2005, and raced in the HSCC Classic Racing Car Championship from 2006 to 2008.

 - March 712M (Henri Pescarolo): New to Frank Williams Racing, and raced in F2 in 1971 by Henri Pescarolo, Andrea de Adamich, and "Jean Max", who crashed heavily at Rouen in June.
 Believed to have been replaced by a new car, 712M/25, after that accident.